eapowertools-archive/qs-app-metadata-analyzer/README.md

 4. Reload the application.

 ## Threshold Settings
-There are a number of configurable settings in the **Tresholds & Settings** section of the load script.
+There are a number of configurable settings in the **Tresholds & Settings** section of the load script of the App Metadata Analyzer (Server) app, as well as in the **Thresholds** section in the App Metadata Analyzer (Single) app.
 These thresholds are used to create boolean fields in the data model that are then filterable and highlighted throughout the app.
 Please set these accordingly to your own standards of what your organization wants to maintain for an easier view of outliers.
 These settings are:
 ```
 SET vAppDiskSizeThreshold = 524288000; // 500 MB
 SET vAppRAMSizeThreshold = 1073751824; // 1 GB